 Quite simply, it is irresponsible to practice charisma in isolation of integrity, ethics and a genuine concern for other people.

+Anyone can practice charismatic leadership.
 Leadership styles are a lot like muscles.
 Each of us uses some muscles more than others, and the muscles we use tend to be stronger.

 Leadership theory and implementation is the same way.
 Based on our history, personality and career training, some leaders have spent more time exercising authoritative leadership styles, which may come naturally.
 This doesn’t mean that a leader can’t change, but changing happens with awareness, practice and intention.

 In pulling all of this together, charismatic leadership is powerful.
 It is admirable too.
 Most people can work to become a more charismatic leader but should do so while being mindful of the other elements of leadership that help them be a more effective and well-rounded leader.

 - Leadership vs Management: Is One Better Than the Other?

 - 15 Best Leadership Books Every Leader Must Read To Achieve Success

 - 5 Types of Leadership Styles (And Which Is Best for You)

 |||^||The Root: Mo’Nique Wasn’t Lying; Netflix Tried to Play Her|